 It’s sort of a “shhhhh” type noise.

-If you are old enough to remember, it’s the same noise as that made by a television set years ago when the last program had finished for the evening and all that was left was the fuzzy blue or gray screen after the presenter had bid you goodnight.
+If you are old enough to remember, it’s the same noise as that made by a television set years ago when the last program had finished for the evening and all that was left was the fuzzy blue or grey screen after the presenter had bid you goodnight.

 So many people would fall asleep to that sound and then wake up at 3.00 in the morning only because they were cold or uncomfortable.

 But white noise doesn’t have to be that monotone level sound made by the television just before ET lands in your back garden and tries to abduct you.
 It can in fact be any of a diverse range of sounds including:

 - Sounds from nature such as the lapping sea or waves, crickets chirping, forest sounds and so on.

 - Mechanical noises like the humming of air conditioning and desktop fans, or the spinning of a washing machine on it’s drying cycle

 - Even surround sounds like the chatter of a crowd or the drone of being inside an airplane.